|Through Isler Sailing International,

 with Peter calling the shots, finished first and broke the course

-record in the world's oldest ocean race - the
+record in the world's oldest and most prestigious ocean race - the

 - Newport, RI